nishalrai/f5-telemetry-streaming/README.md

+# Visualization of F5 BIG-IP metrics on Grafana using Prometheus and Telemetry Streaming service

 <p style="text-align: justify;"><span face="&quot;Arial Narrow&quot;, sans-serif" style="font-size: 12pt;"><span style="background-color: white;">This user guide is </span>all about configuration and
 deployment of telemetry streaming service on F5 BIG-IP device and scraps those metrics by Prometheus which will be finally visualized by the Grafana.
 One can